Designations Congruent with Things: Chapter 17

 But okay.

-Maybe it’s time to take stock, because he is tired and he’s got some ongoing cognitive issues so there’s always the possibility that his judgment’s slightly off-kilter.
+Maybe it’s time to take stock, because he is tired and he’s got some ongoing cognitive issues so there’s always the possibility his judgment’s slightly off-kilter.

 You are good to go, his brain says.

-“Nice to see you too,” Newt replies, with crisp aridity that he realizes slightly too late is more than a trace Gottliebian.
+“Nice to see you too,” Newt replies with crisp aridity that he realizes slightly too late is more than a trace Gottliebian.
 He pauses, reboots, and goes with, “What does it look like I’m doing?
 I’m cleaning our communal living space, Hermann.
 You’re welcome.”

 “Thank you?”
 Hermann replies cautiously.